ParallelTask/dinoloop/wiki/dino_properties.md

 `Warning:` Please be sure when you choose DI framework, you do not have singleton instance of controller objects.
 If you have single instance lifescope for controller objects then you might enter into serious issues where one user request gets tampered with other users request.

 #### Why does singleton controller create problems?
-Dinoloop resolves objects from DI container on controller hit.
+Dinoloop resolves objects from DI container on every request.
 Now If you get the same object reference on every hit to `HomeController` (*Assuming HomeController as singleton*) then you are having single object/request sharing across users which results lot of problems. *Technically It is not a webserver :)*.

 `Note:` This is applicable only for controller instances.